 Trading Partner Portal: Peru

-Total trade in 2019 between Peru and the United States was nearly $15.83 billion.
-The United States exported $9.687 billion worth of goods to Peru.
+Total trade in 2020 between Peru and the United States was nearly $13.2 billion.
+The United States exported $7.68 billion worth of goods to Peru, with petroleum and coal products being the top export at a value of $2.1 billion.
 Since 2009, US exports to Peru have nearly doubled.
 U.S. Department of Commerce

-Peruvian FDI into the U.S. totaled $280 million in 2018, while in the same year U.S. FDI into Peru totaled $6.4 billion (Bureau of Economic Analysis).
-Peruvian FDI into the U.S. supported 300 jobs, invested $82 million into research and development, and $10 billion from South and Central America owned-firms went into expanding U.S. exports (Select USA).
+Peruvian FDI into the U.S. totaled $298 million in 2019, while in the same year U.S. FDI into Peru totaled $7.47 billion (Bureau of Economic Analysis).
+Peruvian FDI into the U.S. supported 300 U.S. workers employed by Peruvian owned firms (Select USA).
 The top three industry sectors for Peruvian FDI into the US were food and beverages, business services, and textiles (Select USA).